 - Clongriffin Spur to the Airport: Irish Rail proposed this scheme as an elevated rail line from Clongriffin, across the M1 and terminating at a station close to the Airport terminals.
-A business case for the scheme was prepared in 2011 and concluded that the scheme would be relatively cheap to construct (in the region of €200m-€300m depending on the precise station location) and would deliver significant benefit by connecting the existing DART line to the city centre and wider rail network; and - Maynooth Line Spur from Drumcondra to Swords: This scheme was previously proposed by Irish Rail in the 1990s (Irish Rail Air-Link Study 1998).
+A business case for the scheme was prepared in 2011 and concluded that the scheme would be relatively cheap to construct (in the region of €200m-€300m depending on the precise station location) and would deliver significant benefit by connecting the existing DART line to the city centre and wider rail network; and

+This scheme was previously proposed by Irish Rail in the 1990s (Irish Rail Air-Link Study 1998).
 The scheme was only suggested on a conceptual basis and the route followed an alignment towards the west of the M50 before connecting with the Airport.